Heavy-Tailed NGG Mixture Models: Abstract

 \section{Abstract}

-Heavy tails are often found in practice, and yet they are an Achilles heel of a variety of mainstream random probability measures such as the Dirichlet process.
-The first contribution of this paper focuses on the characterization of the tails of the so-called Pitman--Yor process, which includes the Dirichlet process as a particular case.
-We show that the right tail of a Pitman--Yor process, known as the stable law process, is heavy-tailed, provided that the centering distribution is itself heavy-tailed.
+Heavy tails are often found in practice, and yet they are an Achilles heel of a variety of mainstream random probability measures such as the Dirichlet process (DP).
+The first contribution of this paper focuses on characterizing the tails of the so-called normalized generalized gamma (NGG) process.
+We show that the right tail of an NGG process is heavy-tailed provided that the centering distribution is itself heavy-tailed; the DP is the only member of the NGG class that fails to obey this convenient property.
 A second contribution of the paper rests on the development of two classes of heavy-tailed mixture models and the assessment of their relative merits.
-Multivariate extensions of the proposed heavy-tailed mixtures are here devised along with a predictor-dependent version so to learn about the effect of covariates on a multivariate heavy-tailed response.
-The simulation study suggests that the proposed method performs well in a variety of scenarios, and we showcase the application of the proposed methods in a neuroscience dataset.
+Multivariate extensions of the proposed heavy-tailed mixtures are devised here, along with a predictor-dependent version, to learn about the effect of covariates on a multivariate heavy-tailed response.
+The simulation study suggests that the proposed method performs well in various scenarios, and we showcase the application of the proposed methods in a neuroscience dataset.